zebrium/ze-fluentd-plugin/README.md

 # LINUX COLLECTOR DETAILS

 Zebrium's fluentd output plugin sends the logs you collect with Fluentd on Linux to Zebrium for automated Anomaly detection.
 Our github repository is located [here](https://github.com/zebrium/ze-fluentd-plugin).
+Distribution of Zebrium's fluentd output plugin is coupled with the packaging of fluentd.
+We leverage Version 4 of td-agent, and thus are limited to the installation platforms that are supported by the Treasure Agent.
+For more information, see the [documentation](https://www.fluentd.org/download/td_agent)

 For instructions on deploying our fluentd collector for Docker environments, please see Docker setup [here](https://docs.zebrium.com/docs/setup/docker)